Select Page

 And is exactly what happened to a particular RN in Houston when she lacked fitness to practice professional nursing, in that she has been diagnosed with a mental health disorder and a substance use disorder that could result in an injury to a patient or the public.

-On or about March 18, 2015, while participating in the Texas Peer Assistance Program for Nurses (TPAPN), the RN engaged in the use of Codeine and Morphine, in that she submitted a specimen for a urine drug screen that resulted positive for Codeine and Morphine.
+On or about March 18, 2015, while participating in the Texas Peer Assistance Program for Nurses (TPAPN), the RN engaged in the use of controlled substances, in that she submitted a specimen for a urine drug screen that resulted positive for controlled substances.

 The RN also failed to hire a nurse attorney to defend her side, which led to the suspension of her license by the Texas Board of Nursing.